Is adventure riding about going to far away places?

 Being alone in a deserted place? ...

-Once we get off a frequently traveled road and start exploring remote, barely used trails and tracks, that's where the adventure ride starts.
+Once we get off a frequently traveled road and start exploring remote, barely used trails and tracks, that's where the adventure starts.
 The heart starts pumping, adrenaline surges and all the worst case scenarios start going through our minds.
 What if I get a flat?
 What if I crack the engine case?
 How will I get bike out of a ditch?
 When will next person come along this road if I crash and can't continue on my own?
 The mind will come up with a myriad of reasons to turn back and stick with safe roads.
 But we know, we must go on.
-We get flooded with feelings of exhilaration after passing each obstacle.
+We feel a joyful exhilaration with each obstacle we pass.
 As we get deeper into the adventure, more concerns arise.
 What if the road is blocked?
 Can I go back the way I came in?
 Will I have enough fuel to backtrack?

 Below are some of the trips I've done with in photos and few words.